jorgeatgu/fildrop/README.md

 FILDROP
 ============

+Fildrop is a set of custom SVG filters.

 [DEMO](http://jorgeatgu.github.io/svg-filters/)

 ##Filters to customize

 You can customize someone filters.
-The filter will be customized if have an icon on the button.
+The filter will be customized if have an icon at top-right of the button.

 ##How to use